 RIC also recommends that all eligible students, faculty and staff consult with their primary care physician as to whether they should receive the currently available COVID-19 Bivalent vaccine.

-Center for Health & Wellness - Health Services
+The Center for Health and Wellness – Health Services offices provides testing.

 *Masks will be required for all positive cases on Days 6-10 (following proper isolation).